Jano010/Pokedex/README.md

 ## Knowledge used

 In this app the following knowledge where used:

 - HTTP Package
-- GetX Package architecture
+- GetX Package State Management
-- Firebase integration
+- Clean Architecture
-- Firebase Authentication
+- Functional programming
+- Unit testing with mock package

 ## Resources